Another sunny day, Rain starts late Wednesday

 Up Next: On Wednesday, high temperatures will be near 65 degrees and clouds will build in all day long.
 Scattered showers will move into western areas after sunset.
 A cold front will help to push the rain all the way through south Louisiana in the overnight hours.
 Most of the rain will be cleared out by the time the sun comes up on Thursday.
 Below is a generous timeline for rain.
 It is all-inclusive for the WBRZ viewing area.
 The most western areas will be through with the rain first.
 The last of the rain will move out of the easternmost areas by 4 am.

 Cool air will come in behind the rain, and afternoon highs on Thursday will struggle to hit 60 degrees.
 Overnight lows will be back down in the 30s.
 Dry skies will be back on Friday with high temperatures in the 50s.
-We are tracking another overnight rain event at the end of the weekend.
+We are tracking another rain event at the end of the weekend.
 Click here to see the 7-day forecast.

 Get right now weather conditions for your location on the WBRZ WX App on your Apple or Android device.
 Follow WBRZ Weather on Facebook and Twitter for even more weather updates and unique weather insight from the whole team!